-He made his first class debut for Nottinghamshire against Middlesex in June 1867 at the Cattle Market Ground in Islington, London.
-A right handed batsman, he came into the side in place of the injured George Parr but could only make 0 & 3 in the match.
+He made his First-Class debut for Nottinghamshire against Middlesex in June 1867 at the Cattle Market Ground in Islington, London.
+A right handed batsman, he came into the side in place of the injured George Parr but could only make 0 and 3 in the match.

 Oscroft also played many matches for the All England Eleven, particularly in 1867 and 1868, and appeared for club sides in both Lancashire and Yorkshire.

-John Thomas Oscroft became the landlord of the Plough and Arrow Inn in his native Arnold.
+John Thomas Oscroft became the landlord of the Plough and Harrow Inn in his native Arnold.
 He died there of cirrhosis of the liver on 15 June 1885, aged 39.